The New Tax Law and Business Interest Expense

 Application to Partnerships

 Most real estate investment vehicles are structured as pass-through entities.
 The limitations on current interest expense is applied at the operating entity level, and any allowable deduction is included in the non-separately stated income or loss on each partner’s Form K-1.
 However, any disallowed interest will be carried forward at the partner level.

 In groups of related entities, it appears aggregation rules will apply in determining whether the $25 million gross receipts threshold has been exceeded.
 Additional guidance is anticipated on calculations of the limitation as well as explanations as to how this section will interact with other sections of the Internal Revenue Code.

 We’ve Got Your Back

 Rather than guessing at how the business interest rules apply to your situation, why not let the experts at KRS CPAs help?
-Contact managing partner Simon Filip at [email protected] or 201.655.7411 for a complimentary initial consultation.
+Check out the New Tax Law Explained!
+For Real Estate Investors page and then contact partner Simon Filip at email@example.com or 201.655.7411 for a complimentary initial consultation.